-Trump Celebrates Win in Colorado Election Case During Return Visit to Iowa
+Trump Celebrates Win In Colorado Election Case During Return Visit To Iowa

 The 31-year-old single father said he lives paycheck to paycheck and worries about being able to feed his 12-year-old daughter or put gas in the car.
 Trump “made it easier for us to get by,” Mason said, adding, “He supported us so I think it’s our turn to give back to him.”

-Sue Hewett, who hasn’t seen Trump campaign in person before, was concerned about being far back in line.
+Sue Hewett, who hadn’t seen Trump campaign in person before, agreed.
 “There’s isn’t anybody coming across like he does,” said Hewett, 68, who lives in Fort Dodge.
 “They don’t have the draw.”
 She said she was open to considering different candidates, but so far hasn’t been persuaded by any of the other contenders.

+Trump, in his speech, continued to cast Biden as incompetent and weak as he looks toward a potential general election rematch.
+And he continued to air his grievances about the 2020 election, pressing conspiracies and falsely insisting he had won, even though top state and federal election officials, including his own attorney general, as well as numerous courts found no evidence of the widespread fraud he alleges.

+“We can never forget.
+We can never let history go,” Trump said.

 Trump has made regular stops in Iowa, appearing at eight events before audiences totaling more than 16,000, according to Trump’s Secret Service detail, in the past eight weeks.

-It’s part of Trump’s 2024 strategy to stress organization more than his campaign did in 2016, when he finished a competitive second place.
+It’s part of a 2024 strategy that stresses organization more than his campaign did in 2016, when he finished in second place.

-Rivals, especially DeSantis, have been in Iowa more often as they hope to score a better-than-expected finish against Trump, who also leads in national Republican polls.
+Rivals, especially DeSantis, have visited Iowa more often as they hope to score a better-than-expected finish against Trump that they hope can catapult them into a one-on-one matchup against the front-runner in later contests.

 A recent memo to donors from DeSantis’ campaign suggested that DeSantis’ all-in strategy in Iowa was in keeping with his hope to rob Trump of “a big win in Iowa.”